svixxn/TourScape/README.md

 # TourScape

-A tourism website build using MERN Stack.
+A tourism website built using MERN Stack.